Q-CHOP: Quantum constrained Hamiltonian optimization: Numerical experiments

 where the binary varibale $x_v$ denotes membership of $v$ in $S$, and $\bar x_v = 1 - x_v$ for shorthand.
 The constraint for vertex $v$ ensures that either $v\in S$ (in which case $\bar x_v=0$), or $u\in S$ for a dominating neighbor $u:(u,v)\in E$ (in which case $\bar x_u=0$).
 The worst feasible solution to DMDS is the all-inclusive set $S=V$, identified by the all-1 bitstring $\bm x=(1, 1, \cdots)$.
 The integer program formulation of DMDS in Eq.~\eqref{eq:DMDS} superficially resembles that of MIS in Eq.~\eqref{eq:MIS}, and indeed the problem of finding a minimum dominating set on an \emph{undirected} graph can be reduced to solving MIS on a hypergraph.
 The definition of DMDS on a directed graph, however, prevents its straightforward reduction to a variant of MIS.

-Figure \ref{fig:DMDS-summary} provides a summary of using Q-CHOP and the SAA to solve DMDS on directed Erd\H{o}s-R\'enyi graphs with edge-creation probability $p=0.3$, where existing edges are assigned a random orientation.
+Figure \ref{fig:DMDS-summary} provides a summary of using Q-CHOP and the SQAA to solve DMDS on directed Erdos-R\'enyi graphs with edge-creation probability $p=0.3$, where existing edges are assigned a random orientation.
 Altogether, the results and conclusions from Figure \ref{fig:DMDS-summary} are strikingly similar to those for MIS, likely due to the similarity of the underlying ensemble of graphs that define our MIS and DMDS problem instances.
 As with MIS, Q-CHOP yields high-quality solutions to DMDS on average, and has a higher probability of finding an optimal solution.
-The optimal state probability for Q-CHOP again grows faster with quantum runtime $T$, and does not decay with problem size $N$ (Q-CHOP data in the is consistent with the null hypothesis of no decay, while for the SAA the null hypothesis is rejected with $p$-value $5\times 10^{-4}$), suggesting a potential advantage in scaling that warrants further investigation.
+The optimal-state probability for Q-CHOP again grows faster with quantum runtime $T$, and does not decay with problem size $N$ (Q-CHOP data in the is consistent with the null hypothesis of no decay, while for the SQAA the null hypothesis is rejected with $p$-value $5\times 10^{-4}$), suggesting a potential advantage in scaling that warrants further investigation.